Trustpilot

 TAKE THE TEST

-Indigestion (dyspepsia) manifests as heaviness, bloating, gas, heartburn and abdominal discomfort.
+Difficult digestion (dyspepsia) manifests as a feeling of heaviness, bloating, gas, heartburn and abdominal discomfort.

-It affects women more frequently, mainly due to hormonal fluctuations (menstrual cycle, pregnancy, menopause).
+It affects women more frequently, particularly due to hormonal fluctuations (menstrual cycle, pregnancy, menopause).

-Hormones slow down the digestive transit, alter the gut microbiota and amplify digestive issues at certain times.
+Hormones slow transit, alter intestinal flora and amplify digestive discomforts during certain periods.

-The liver plays a central role in hormone elimination; when overloaded, digestive issues increase.
+The liver plays a central role in managing hormones; when overloaded, digestive discomforts increase.

-What is difficult digestion and why does it often affect women?
+What is difficult digestion and why does it affect women more often?

-Contrary to popular belief, women are particularly affected due to hormonal fluctuations and their impact on digestive transit.
+Contrary to popular belief, women are particularly affected, notably due to hormonal fluctuations and their influence on intestinal transit.

 Symptoms and causes in women